 The chairs and active members will work together in a small-group to achieve the goals.
-When there is a draft output, this will be presented to the larger group through a publicized call for anyone to attend, as well as through community events such as the RDA plenaries, regular working group meetings, webinars, and international conferences workshops.
-As mentioned in the 6 month "Feedback on initial workflow draft" section, online, virtual, and in person channels will be initiated and maintained to provide avenues for raising concerns or monitoring consensus, or lack thereof.
+When there is a draft outcome, this will be presented to the larger group through a publicized call for anyone to attend.
+Any conflicts will